BriskenFinancials/use-case-template/cards/UC10000426-Y-06-complete-the-mission.md

 # Complete the mission

 Close all open tasks in the sap ucr board.
 Document outcomes and archive key deliverables.
-This enables: You will be able to confidently Close all open tasks in the sap ucr board. accelerating progress and improving project alignment
+You will be able to confidently Close all open tasks in the sap ucr board. accelerating progress and improving project alignment

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-Y-06-top.png)